Dragan Nikolić (politician)

-Dragan Nikolić (Драган Николић; born 10 May 1960) is a politician from Serbia.
+Dragan Nikolić (Драган Николић; born 10 May 1960) is a Serbian politician.
 He served three terms in the National Assembly of Serbia between 1997 and 2016, initially as a member of the far-right Serbian Radical Party and later with the breakaway Serbian Progressive Party.
+He was re-elected to the National Assembly in 2022 as a member of the far-right Serbian Party Oathkeepers.
+He left the party in November 2023 and re-joined the Serbian Progressive Party.

 Private career

 Nikolić is a lawyer based in Vranje.
 His most high-profile case took place between 2003 and 2006, when he represented a group of young men who accused Bishop Pahomije of Vranje of sexual offenses.
 (Pahomije was found not guilty, and although this verdict was subsequently annulled it was not possible to order a re-trial.)

 Politician

 The Milošević years (1990–2000)

 Nikolić contested the 1990 Serbian parliamentary election as a candidate of the People's Radical Party in Vranje's second constituency seat.
 He was not successful; the winning candidate was Vlajko Jović of the Socialist Party of Serbia.

 The People's Radical Party merged with Vojislav Šešelj's Serbian Chetnik Movement in 1991 to create the Serbian Radical Party.
 Nikolić does not appear to have been a founding member of this party.
 He instead contested the 1992 Serbian parliamentary election (the first to be held under a system of proportional representation) as a candidate of the Democratic Movement of Serbia (Demokratski pokret Srbije, DEPOS) alliance, appearing in the third position on the DEPOS electoral list for Leskovac.
 The list won two mandates in the division.
 Under Serbia's electoral system at the time, one-third of mandates were awarded in numerical order while the other two-thirds were distributed to listed candidates at the discretion of the successful parties or alliances.
 Nikolić could have been awarded the second DEPOS mandate for the division, although he was not.

 Nikolić subsequently joined the Serbian Radical Party and appeared in the third position on the party's list in Vranje for the 1997 parliamentary election.
 The party won three seats in the division, and Nikolić was this time awarded a mandate.
-The Radical Party initially served in opposition in this parliament, although it subsequently took part in a coalition government with the Socialist Party from 1998 to 2000, returning to opposition with the fall of Yugoslavian president Slobodan Milošević in October 2020.
+The Radical Party initially served in opposition in this parliament, although it subsequently took part in a coalition government with the Socialist Party from 1998 to 2000, returning to opposition with the fall of Yugoslavian president Slobodan Milošević in October 2000.